selinece17/SpringBootTutorial/SpringBoot.md

     @RequestMapping(value = "/", method = { RequestMethod.GET, RequestMethod.POST })

-The syntax can be as complicated or as simple as you'd like, so see the documentation for more examples.
+Note, if you don't provide any method to the RequestMapping annotation, it responds to all HTTP operations.
+The syntax can get as complicated or as simple as you'd like, so see the documentation for more examples.

+---

 So, let's quickly change the mapping from the root context to a different context by modifying the annotation.